ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 - A function can be pass as a parameter to another function
 - A function can be returned from another function

-### Mul V2 Question: Write function that works for all the next cases:
+### Mul V2 Question - Write function that works for all the next cases:

 ```javascript
 // notice the `